:-)

 with, and overtaking the Joneses...and the Joshis.
 Even local entrepreneurs

-less-traveled and far from 'hip' are now quickly boning up on Wine
+who are less-traveled and far from 'hip' are now quickly boning up on Wine

 Connoisseurship.